 CSR (Corporate Social Responsibility)

-CSR is most often used as an umbrella term for sustainability, corporate philanthropy and employee volunteerism initiatives.
-The language surrounding CSR can be manipulated and utilized in various ways to highlight certain aspects of a CSR program.
-As Managinc.com puts it, CSR describes a company’s efforts to ensure its actions have a positive impact on all stakeholders.
-CSR goes beyond a responsibility to follow the law; it is the extra actions that ensure a company’s interactions with employees, suppliers, customers, and society are fair, respectful, and charitable.
+What is CSR?
+It’s most often used as an umbrella term for sustainability, corporate philanthropy and employee volunteerism initiatives.
+The language surrounding CSR can be used in various ways to highlight certain aspects of a CSR program.

-First discussed in 2006 by the UN Principles for Responsible Investment (PRI), ESG criteria are measures by which companies and individual investors assess a firm’s commitment to its CSR goals.
+What is ESG?
+First discussed in 2006 within the UN Principles for Responsible Investment (PRI), ESG criteria are measures by which companies and individual investors assess a firm’s commitment to its CSR goals.
 In short, they hold companies accountable for their CSR promises and help investors do market research.

-ESG measures recognize that the safest investments are in companies that act as good corporate citizens.
-So while they take into account the goodwill and positive results derived from responsible and philanthropic activities, they also value safety measures, environmental stewardship, prudent management practices, and other policies that reduce risk.
-Marketers can use the term “ESG” to describe a company’s transparent evaluation of its responsibility practices according to PRI principles.
-For example, J.P.
-Morgan publishes an Environmental, Social and Governance Report that frames its high level sustainability policies for investors and the market, as well as a Corporate Responsibility Report that acts as more of a showcase of individual activities.
+ESG measures recognize that the safest investments are companies that act as good corporate citizens.
+So while they take into account the goodwill and positive results derived from responsible and philanthropic activities, they also value safety measures, environmental stewardship, prudent management practices and other policies that reduce risk.

 PRI (Principles for Responsible investing)